madkira/Nuit_de_la_Raclette/README.md

 ```
 and replace the "here one" and "here two" with the two generated keys inside the previously copied config/secret.yml

+* To be operationnal need to make a first migration (cf to database section)

 # Usefull command line
 ### runtime :
 use zeus and guard gem (Present in Gemfile and loaded with bundle install)